gokayfem/ComfyUI_VLM_nodes/README.md

 This node is designed to transform textual descriptions into automatically generated image generation prompts.
 It simplifies the process of creating vivid and detailed prompts for image generation.
 Optionally you can ask to create a random prompt.

+You can use:
+- ChatGPT-4,
+- ChatGPT-3.5
+- DeepSeek
-You can use: ChatGPT-4, ChatGPT-3.5 or DeepSeek https://platform.deepseek.com/ gives 10m free tokens.
+https://platform.deepseek.com/ gives 10m free tokens.

 ## Usage